 2014-12-10

-Seven years under construction at a reputed cost of over 40 billion Euro, the Olympic and Paralympic Winter Games in Sochi, Russia are the most expensive sporting event in history.
+SOCHI - Seven years under construction at a reported cost of over 40 billion euros, the Olympic and Paralympic Winter Games in Sochi, Russia are the most expensive sporting event in history.
 But the Games also had a human cost.

-Ghosts of Sochi is a Journalismfund.eu-supported cross-border investigation by journalists from the UK, Romania's theblacksea.eu and Novaya Gazeta in Russia, reveals how bad oversight of subcontractors in Sochi created a climate of corruption and woeful safety practices, causing hundreds of undocumented migrants to die.
+Ghosts of Sochi is a Journalismfund-supported cross-border investigation by journalists from the UK, Romania's theblacksea.eu and Russia's Novaya Gazeta.
+It reveals how bad oversight of subcontractors in Sochi created a climate of corruption and woeful safety practices, leading to the deaths of hundreds of undocumented migrants.

-Today, 100,000s of migrants build another grand sporting project for the World Cup in Russia in 2018, while new laws fail to bring the workers the rights they deserve.
+Today, 100,000 migrants are building another major sports project for the 2018 World Cup in Russia, while new laws fail to give the workers the rights they deserve.

 Team members